kasperfg16/p6-swarm/README.md

 # p6-swarm

-# Group 564, Automated Robotic Vision Light Configuration
-5th semester github for our project at AAU.
+6th semester github for our project at AAU.

 ## Dependencies
 Dependency | Command to install